Research says these 4 things give life meaning—and life transitions rearrange which ones are most important to you.

 In The Power of Meaning: Finding Fulfillment in a World Obsessed with Happiness, Emily Esfahani Smith distills research from psychologists, sociologists, and neuroscientists into the Four Pillars of Meaning: the four places from which humans across cultures get the deepest sense of fulfillment.

-Smith explains that the Four Pillars of Meaning are:
+The Four Pillars of Meaning are:

 1. Belonging: You’re in relationships with others that are based on both mutual care and frequent positive interactions.